 Setting Up Abandoned Cart Recovery And Email Marketing Campaigns

-Setting up abandoned cart recovery and email marketing campaigns can significantly boost your sales and revenue.
+A checklist Shopify store that is really essential is setting up abandoned cart recovery and email marketing campaigns can significantly boost your sales and revenue.
 When customers leave items in their cart without completing their purchase, you can use abandoned cart recovery tools to automatically send them reminder emails, offering discounts or incentives to encourage them to complete the purchase.

 Shopify has built-in abandoned cart recovery tools that you can use, or you can install third-party apps for more advanced features.
 Additionally, in the Shopify launch checklist, setting up email marketing campaigns can help you stay in touch with your customers, keep them updated on new products or promotions, and encourage them to make repeat purchases.